aceokay/word_definition/README.md

 ## Technologies Used

-_Ruby, Bootswatch Bootstrap Stylesheet, Rspec, Pry, and Capybara._
+_Ruby, Bootstrap, Rspec, Pry, and Capybara._

 ### Legal